ebryant/firstrepo/README.md

 #### Two Article Recommendations:

 I stumbled upon these NPR articles recently that I thought were both interesting and relevent to our class.
-They relate to topics of diversity and privelege in education and are worth a read.
+They relate to topics of diversity and privilege in education and are worth a read.

 1. [Why Are Colleges Really Going Test-Optional?][Link 1]
 [Link 1]: http://www.npr.org/sections/ed/2015/09/03/436584244/why-are-colleges-really-going-test-optional